PaulWessel/DA1/README.md

 # DA1
 Material for Volume 1 of Data Analysis Book

-In order to build the DA1 book from source you will need some prerequisites:
+In order to build the DA1 book from source you will need some prerequisites.
+The exact installation will depend on your operating system.

 	1. A recent GMT installation 6.x or higher
-	2. The latex/pdflatex packages (TeTex, Live Tex, etc)
+	2. The latex/pdflatex packages (TexLive, etc)

 STUDENT BOOK: